-eager expectation...and hope (ULT)
+eager expectation...and hope (ULT) very confidently expect (UST)

-This phrase expresses a single idea.
-Both eager expectation and hope have similar meanings.
+Both eager expectation and hope have similar meanings and together express a single idea.
 Paul uses these two words together to emphasize the strength of his expectation.
-If you have a single word or phrase in your language which expresses the meaning of these two words, consider expressing their meaning together as one word or phrase if it would be clearer in your language.
-See UST.
-(See: Hendiadys)
+If you have a single word or phrase in your language which expresses the meaning of these two words, consider using that to express the strength of the hope in another way.
+Alternate translation: "sincere expectation" or "sure hope" (See: Doublet)